lsst/uranography/docs/source/introduction.rst

 Introduction
 ============

-``spheremap`` is a collection of classes that supply tools for making ``bokeh`` plots of data on the celestial sphere.
+``uranography`` is a collection of classes that supply tools for making ``bokeh`` plots of data on the celestial sphere.
 It is primarily intended for use in interactive environments such as jupyter notebooks or dashboards.

-The ``spheremap`` python module provides a collection of classes, each of which supports a different map projection.
+The ``uranography`` python module provides a collection of classes, each of which supports a different map projection.
 Some of these map projections include controls that let them simulate traditional tools used in astronomy: the Lambert azimutal equal area projection simulates a `planisphere <https://en.wikipedia.org/wiki/Planisphere>`_, and the othrogrophic projection simulates an `armillary sphere <https://en.wikipedia.org/wiki/Armillary_sphere>`_.
 Each of these classes includes: